-A real budget held by a third party – this is where the money is paid to an organisation who holds the money on your behalf and purchases the services you decide on.
-A more unusual third party arrangement is an ‘individual service fund’.
-This is set up to manage the budget on your behalf and be accountable for the money.
+- A real budget held by a third party – this is where the money is paid to an organisation, which holds the money for you and purchases the services you decide on.

 Who can have a personal health budget?

-If you are someone who would like a personal health budget for yourself or someone you care for, talk to the person who helps you most often with organising and co-ordinating care for you or your child – this might be a care manager, a nurse or social worker.
-They will discuss personal health budgets with you.
+If you would like a personal health budget for yourself or someone you care for, talk to the person who helps you most often with organising and co-ordinating care for you or your child – this might be a care manager, a nurse or social worker.
+They can discuss personal health budgets with you.

-There are three key steps to meeting health and wellbeing needs under the personal health budgets system:
+There are three key steps to meeting health and wellbeing needs through a personal health budget:

 Your care co-ordinator will ask you questions to find out what you need for your health and wellbeing.

 Your assessment of needs is used to calculate an ‘indicative budget’.
-An ‘indicative budget’ is an estimation of the money needed to meet your health and wellbeing needs.
+This is an estimate of the money needed to meet your health and wellbeing needs.

 What can I use it for?